 We work directly with children, young people and their families, and also at times we might work instead with other professionals, contributing to the discussion and making sure that the psychological (meaning things to do with behaviour, thinking, feelings or the impact on a person of their context) issues are included in the understanding of the problems and its potential solution.

-Our referrals come through a variety of routes, depending on which team we are working with.
-Please see the details for further details:
+Our referrals come through a variety of routes, depending on which service we are working in.
+Please see the link below for further details:

 - paediatric psychology service

 The Paediatric Psychology Service (PPS) is not a mental health provision and children with primarily mental health needs would be seen by the "Bee-U" service (Emotional Health and Wellbeing Services - formerly CAMHS) rather than this service.